 women's-empowerment projects before coming to NARAL Pro-Choice America.

-Molly has worked in DC, Virginia, and Maryland politics for many years.
+Molly worked in DC, Virginia, and Maryland politics for many years.
 In 2005, she managed the successful campaign of a pro-choice independent candidate, who defeated an anti-choice incumbent for a seat in the Virginia Assembly.
 It was during that campaign that Molly saw first hand the impact blogs have on politics, and she's been hooked ever since.

 Lauren studied broadcast journalism and sociology at Ithaca College, and then moved down to DC to join the non-profit world.
 In addition to writing for Blog for Choice, she created the videos for our Liberty Lowdown vlog.